woltapp/wolt_modal_sheet/README.md

 ##### Why use modalDecorator for state management?

-When managing the state across the entire modal, such as providing a ChangeNotifierProvider for state management, it is important to wrap the entire modal rather than just the page content.
+When managing the state across the entire modal, for example by providing a [ChangeNotifierProvider](https://pub.dev/documentation/provider/latest/provider/ChangeNotifierProvider-class.html) for state management, it is important to wrap the entire modal rather than just the page content.
 This ensures that the state is accessible throughout the entire modal lifecycle and all its components.